Implicit transaction costs and the fundamental theorems of asset pricing: The market model

 \subsection{Trading strategies}

-In the following subsection, trading strategies are defined. \begin{definition} A trading strategy, or portfolio, is given by $Z_t=(Z^0_{t}, Z^1_{t})_{t \in [0,T]}$, where $Z^0_{t}$ and $Z^1_{t}$ denote the number of units held at time $t$ of the riskless asset and the risky asset.
-The trading strategies can take one of the following forms \begin{itemize} \item[a)] $Z^1$ is a c\'adl\'ag predictable process with pathwise bounded quadratic variation on $[0,T]$ and $Z^0$ an optional process on $[0,T]$; \item[b)] $Z^1$ is a continuous adapted process with pathwise bounded quadratic variation on $[0,T]$ and $Z^0$ an optional process on $[0,T]$; \item[c)] $Z^1$ is a c\'agl\'ad adapted process with pathwise bounded quadratic variation on $[0,T]$ and $Z^0$ a l\'adl\'ag (right-limited and left-limited) adapted process on $[0,T]$. \end{itemize} \end{definition} The following definition specifies the concept of the pathwise quadratic variation of a real-valued stochastic process $X$. \begin{definition} Let $\sigma_{n}:0=\tau_{0}^{n}\leq\tau_{1}^{n}\leq...\leq\tau_{i_{n}}^{n}=T$ be a sequence of random partitions of the interval $[0,T]$ tending to identity (see Protter (2004)), where $\tau_{i}^{n}$'s are stopping times.
-We then say that $X$ has bounded pathwise quadratic variation $[X,X]_{T}$ on a given interval $[0,T]$ if for every sequence $\{\sigma_{n}\}$ the quantity
+\begin{definition} A trading strategy, or portfolio, is given by $Z_t=(Z^0_{t}, Z^1_{t})_{t \in [0,T]}$, where $Z^0_{t}$ and $Z^1_{t}$ denote the number of units held at time $t$ of the riskless asset and the risky asset.
+The trading strategies can take one of the following forms \begin{itemize} \item[1.] $Z^1$ is a c\'adl\'ag predictable process, with finitely many jumps, and of bounded quadratic variation on $[0,T]$, and $Z^0$ an optional process on $[0,T]$; \item[2.] $Z^1$ is a c\'agl\'ad adapted process, with finitely many jumps, and of bounded quadratic variation on $[0,T]$, and $Z^0$ a l\'adl\'ag (right-limited and left-limited) adapted process on $[0,T]$. \end{itemize} \end{definition} The following definition specifies the concept of the quadratic variation of a real-valued stochastic process $X$. \begin{definition} Let $\sigma_{n}:0=\tau_{0}^{n}\leq\tau_{1}^{n}\leq...\leq\tau_{i_{n}}^{n}=T$ be a sequence of random partitions of the interval $[0,T]$ tending to identity (see Protter (2004)), where $\tau_{i}^{n}$'s are stopping times.
+We then say that $X$ has bounded quadratic variation $[X,X]_{T}$ on a given interval $[0,T]$ if for every sequence $\{\sigma_{n}\}$ the quantity

 exists and is finite a.s.. \end{definition}